delphix/dcs-for-azure-templates/documentation/guides/test-plan.md

 ### Load Testing

-1. Verify that discovery pipeline can sample source dataset with many tables in a schema and each table having large amount of varying data (1K, 2K, 5K etc).
+1. Verify that discovery pipeline can sample source dataset with many tables in a schema and each table having large amount of varying data (10K, 100K, 1M etc).
 2. Verify that the masking pipeline can mask many tables with large number of varying data.

+> [!NOTE]
+> It is important to test with **variable data volumes** to understand how the runtime performance of
+> discovery and masking pipelines scales with increasing data size.
+The test should include masking
+> at least **one million rows per table**, as real customer environments often contain millions of rows per table.